mainsplainer/dfl-batch-processing/README.md

 # 🎬 dfl-batch-processing
-🚀 Batch process (EXTRACT, PACK and MERGE) hundreds of (dst) videos with these PowerShell scripts!
+🚀 Batch process (EXTRACT, PACK and MERGE) hundreds of videos with these PowerShell scripts!

-ℹ️ **Before you begin**: Make sure to set your **deepfacelab path** in the EXTRACT, PACK, and MERGE scripts.
-Then follow these steps:
+ℹ️ You may place these files anywhere but first make sure to set your **deepfacelab path** in "paths.txt".

-1. 📁 First, place all your dst videos in the workspace directory (just like where you would put data_dst.mp4).
+📁 First, place all your videos (srcs or dsts) in the workspace directory.
 It should look something like this:

 ```
 ├── workspace